mozilla/data-docs/README.md

 ## Contributing

-See [contributing](https://docs.telemetry.mozilla.org/meta/contributing.html) for detailed information on how to make additions or changes to the documentation.
+See [contributing](https://docs.telemetry.mozilla.org/contributing/index.html) for detailed information on .